wforbes/node-docker/README.md

 - Instead, we need an orchestrator.
 	- One of the most popular container orchestrators is called "Kubernetes", but that won't take an incredibly long amount of time to get up and going.
 	- Instead, we'll use "Docker Swarm" because it's fast and easy to get started with.
+- Docker-Compose is a very simple tool, it's meant as a development tool for things like spinning up new containers and tearing down old ones.
+It can't do things like rolling updates and we can only use it to deploy containers to one server.
+- Docker Swarm is an orchestrator, so there's more logic and brains behind it.
+We can distribute containers across multiple servers with it.
+It can spin up new containers and update them, then only when they're verified running they will be used live and the old ones torn down.
+	- Docker Swarm uses a Manager Node to handle the brains behind everything, they push tasks to Worker Nodes and the workers carry out those tasks.
+Nodes can be both Manager Node and Worker Node, that's what we'll do since we only have one server.
+	- We're mostly concern with the rolling updates that Docker Swarm can do.
+	- Really we SHOULDN'T use docker-compose in a production environment.

 <span style="font-size:0.7em">(video timestamp [5:03:32](https://www.youtube.com/watch?v=9zUHg7xjIqQ&t=17766s))</span>

+#### Docker Swarm
+- Docker Swarm gets shipped with Docker by default.
+It just defaults as inactive.
+To activate on the production server it run `docker swarm init --advertise-addr (your public ip)` and substitute in your production server's public ip address
+- This should give a message like "Swarm initialized: current node is now a manager"
+- Keep in mind there's not much different with what's available on docker swarm compared to regular docker
+	- Running `docker --help` will show what commands we have available
+	- Running `docker service --help` will show what swarm related commands we have available
+- Thankfully, we can use the docker-compose files we've already made with Docker Swarm.
+We just need to add some extra swarm related configuration to them.
+- The Deploy section of the docker compose file v3 docs will give us the info we need to get started. [https://docs.docker.com/compose/compose-file/compose-file-v3/#deploy](https://docs.docker.com/compose/compose-file/compose-file-v3/#deploy)
+	- The "Replicas" section in those docs will explain that this option will specify the number of containers that should be running.
+As our application grows, we can use this to spin up more containers to handle the load.
+	- The "RESTART_POLICY" will specify how and when it should restart containers.
+- In the docker-compose.prod.yml file, add a 'deploy:' section under the 'node-app:' service
+	- In the 'deploy:' section, add 'replicas:' with a value of 8.
+	- In the 'deploy:' section, add 'restart_policy:' with 'condition:' inside that, give it a value of 'any'.
+	- In the 'deploy:' section, add 'update_config:' with 'parallelism:' with a value of 2
+	- In the 'deploy:' > 'update_config:' section, add 'delay:' with a value of 15s
+	- The parallelism property defines how many containers swarm should update at a time when a new version is being pulled.
+During that time, the other replicas will pick up the slack.
+This is how rolling updates are achieved.
+	- The delay just specifies the amount of time to wait between updating parallel groups of containers.
+- Now commit these changes to git and run `git pull` on the production server to pull these changes to the codebase there.

+...
+(I'm committing these changes to git to pull them on production)